East Coast Explorations

 -

-Howl Programmer by day, Singer Songwriter by night, Partner and Father 24/7.
-George Woodhouse (he/him) is happiest when his worlds are colliding in the form of sing-alongs in the woods.
-He comes to Howl from a decade of public service with Parks Canada where he helped form the Agency’s first youth engagement team.
-George has since worked with hundreds of families and newcomers to Canada as a Learn-to Camp coordinator in Kjipuktuk/Halifax.
-In 2019, he expanded his horizons and became the Visitor Experience Coordinator for Sable Island National Park Reserve where he witnessed the wild power of a shapeshifting sandbar, helping people from around the world connect with its stories, ecology and general magic.
-In 2023, George joined the Howl team to co-design and co-deliver transformative experiences for youth in Atlantic Canada.
+Howler' by day, Singer' by night, George Woodhouse (he/them) is happiest when his worlds are colliding in the form of sing-alongs in the woods.
+Trained as an Educator through the Artist and Community Education B Ed program at Queen's University, George's approach to learning connects all forms of art and community through shared principles of creativity and expression.
+He comes to Howl from a decade of public service with Parks Canada where he helped form the Agency’s first youth engagement team and has since worked with hundreds of families and visitors as a Learn-to Camp coordinator in Kjipuktuk/Halifax and as the Visitor Experience Coordinator for Sable Island National Park Reserve.
+George joined the Howl team in 2023 to co-design and co-deliver transformative experiences for youth across Mi'kma'ki.
 He approaches his work, music and relationships with the belief that when we allow ourselves to create, we inspire, we heal, we connect.
-Full disclosure, he wrote this bio in the third person, and he wants you to know that he would love to hear from you!
-Drop him a line anytime at george@experiencehowl.com
+He wrote this bio in the third person, and he wants you to know that he'd love to hear from you.
+Drop him a line in the first person at george@experiencehowl.com

 -